getty-zig/getty.so/pages/guide/deserializers.md

         // 👋 deserializeOptional is a bit different from the other methods.
         //    Instead of passing a Getty value to a visitor, you pass a
         //    deserializer to visitSome.
 The visitor will then restart the
-        //    deserialization process using the optional's payload type.
+        //    deserialization process using the optional's payload.
         //
         //    In other words, you can think of this method as a place to do
         //    some pre-processing before deserializing an actual payload value.